UMAprotocol/UMIPs/UMIPs/omnibus-3-price-identifier.md

 ```

 Voters should ensure that their results do not differ from broad market consensus.
 This is meant to be vague as the token-holders are responsible for defining broad market consensus.

+## Security considerations

+Adding this new identifier by itself poses little security risk to the DVM or priceless financial contract users.
+However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to the reference asset’s volatility and liquidity characteristics to avoid the loss of funds for synthetic token holders.

+Even though the liquidity of OHM is quite reasonable with combined liquidity above $35 million on Uniswap and SushiSwap users still should be aware that the main expected application for this price identifier is to be used in non-liquidatable contracts.

 # IDLE